xt9/Modpack-Series-Examples/07-useful-packdev-mods.md

 * [Recipe Stages](https://minecraft.curseforge.com/projects/recipe-stages) - Hide and disable certain recipes until the player has a certain stage.
 * [MultiBlock Stages](https://minecraft.curseforge.com/projects/multiblock-stages) - Require the player to have stage X to be able to construct a specific multiblock.
 * [Ore Stages](https://minecraft.curseforge.com/projects/ore-stages) - Can hide ores behind gamestages, hidden ores can be masked as a different block.
+* [Gamestage Books](https://minecraft.curseforge.com/projects/gamestage-books) - Consumable books that unlocks GameStages, mostly added for an alternative to unlocking gamestages by commands.

 ### Misc
 * [TellMe](https://minecraft.curseforge.com/projects/tellme) - Mod for dumping metadata for your minecraft instance.
 Sometimes you want to dump data which crafttweaker cannot dump, for example a list of registered enchantments.
 Can give information about most things that have a registry.